kibriaislam/kibriaislam/README.md

 - 👋 Hi, I’m @kibriaislam
-- 👀 I’m interested in problem solving and Web development.
+- 👀 I’m interested in problem solving and backend development.
-- 🌱 I’m currently working on my personal project with Python and FASTAPI.
+- 🌱 I’m currently working on my office's project with APS.NET Core and MySql.
-- 💞️ I’m looking forward to collaborate on Web based project with Python and Django.
+- 💞️ I’m looking forward to collaborate on backend development with C# and ASP.NET Core or Python and Django.
-- 📫 How to reach me: Kibriaislam82@gmail.com
+- 📫 How to reach me: Kibriaislam82@gmail.com or kibria.islam@reserveitbd.com

 <!---
 kibriaislam/kibriaislam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.